Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 The teen was a Pakistani exchange student, the Pakistan Embassy in Washington, D.C., confirmed on Twitter.

-“Our thoughts and prayers are with Sabika’s family and friends,” Ambassador Aizaz Ahmad Chaudhry said, according to the embassy.
+“Our thoughts and prayers are with Sabika’s family and friends,” said Ambassador Aizaz Ahmad Chaudhry, according to the embassy.

-Megan Lysaght, manager of the Kennedy-Lugar Youth Exchange & Study Abroad program (YES), of which Sheikh was a part of, also confirmed her death, according to the Associated Press.
+Megan Lysaght, manager of the Kennedy-Lugar Youth Exchange & Study Abroad program (YES), of which Sheikh was a part of, also confirmed her death, The Associated Press reported.

 “Please know that the YES program is devastated by this loss and we will remember Sabika and her families in our thoughts and prayers,” Lysaght wrote.

-The student, whose exact age is currently unclear, was slated to be home by Eid al-Fitr, a three-day holiday that marks the end of the Muslim holy month of Ramadan.
+The 17-year-old student was slated to be home by Eid al-Fitr, a three-day holiday that marks the end of the Muslim holy month of Ramadan.

 “May Allah Bless her soul and may she RIP,” the Pakistan Association of Greater Houston said in a statement posted to Facebook.